Balletie/Griotte/Griotte-Epicea.package/GrEventMiner.class/README.md

 - Public API and Key Messages

 - - onLog:: set a specific log from where to get the events.
-- - mine: mine the events from the log relevant to the given repository or package names.
+- - mineUntil:: mine the events from the log relevant to the given repository or package names.
+When the given block returns true for the current event, we don't mine for events anymore related to the packages of that event.
 - - use onRepository: or onPackageNames: for creating an instance.

 - Example: